fleetdm/fleet/articles/osquery-as-a-threat-hunting-platform.md

 ## Introducing osquery

-Osquery was born out of Facebook, where engineers needed a way to look inside heterogeneous device inventories.
-Osquery provides visibility to organizations, allowing security engineers to glean detailed system information across workstations and servers.
+Osquery was built by Facebook engineers who needed a way to look inside heterogeneous device inventories.
+This open-source agent helps security engineers collect detailed system data from workstations and servers across organizations of all sizes.

-It’s a single-agent solution that can effectively detect non-compliant and high-risk endpoints in IT.
-It can also provide immense value to security teams for incident response.
 Osquery makes it easy to monitor operating system internals for computers.
 As a quick and cost-effective endpoint monitoring tool, osquery extracts a rich data set from a system that you can easily query to uncover specific artifacts linked to that system.

-The osquery framework is unrivaled in the breadth of visibility it provides.
-It helps security teams identify, investigate, and proactively track multiple threats on the hundreds and even thousands of devices used by an organization — making it a powerful tool for triage.
+Collecting quality data wasn’t the only reason behind the creation of osquery.
+Imagine how many endpoints an organization like Facebook has.
+Inspecting all these devices could strain systems and diminish performance if not lead to downtime.
+That’s why osquery was designed to be lightweight.
+Security teams can identify, investigate, and proactively track threats on hundreds of thousands of devices — making osquery a powerful tool for triage.

-Simply put, osquery acts as a single source of truth, a threat hunting platform for monitoring and large-scale detection of Indicators of Compromise (IoC) and Tactics, Techniques, and Procedures (TTP).
+Simply put, osquery acts as a single source of truth, a threat hunting platform for large-scale monitoring and detection of Indicators of Compromise (IoC) and Tactics, Techniques, and Procedures (TTP).

-This provides a crucial link between the analyst and the operating system internals.
-They can query running processes, changes in the file system, logged-in users, loaded kernel modules, installed packages, and Syslog messages — all from a database-like structure.
+This provides an important link between analysts and operating system internals.
+Analysts can query running processes, changes in the file system, logged-in users, loaded kernel modules, installed packages, and Syslog messages — all from a database-like structure.

 ## Osquery for incident response